cliosight/Docs/README.md

 ```
 Watch this video for creating a datasource.

-## Database Tables for each Datasource <a name="tables"></a>
+## Database Tables for a Datasource <a name="tables"></a>
-Through this interface, Admin users can execute all possible SQL queries on the tables directly.
-For instance, by executing a "CREATE TABLE" query, a database table can be created for the configured datasource.
+Through the web interface, Admin users can execute SQL queries on the databases directly.
+For an existing schema, it is a convinient way to connect and work with a database.

 ## The building blocks of Cliosight applications ##